Cube-OS/cubeOS/test/integration/linux/isis-obc/iobc-qa-plan.rst

 The master test script runs 100% successfully for two consecutive runs.

-ISIS successfully builds and run a custom Kubos SDK project.
+ISIS successfully builds and run a custom CubeOS SDK project.

-Kubos succesfully tests non-automatable things.
+CubeOS succesfully tests non-automatable things.

 Defect Management
 ~~~~~~~~~~~~~~~~~

-Kubers should add any bugs to the appropriate Kubos Trello board and mark them with the "Bug" label.
+Kubers should add any bugs to the appropriate CubeOS Trello board and mark them with the "Bug" label.

-ISIS members should open `GitHub issues within the main Kubos repo<https://github.com/kubos/kubos/issues`__
+ISIS members should open `GitHub issues within the main CubeOS repo<https://github.com/cubeos/cubeos/issues`__
 for any bugs found.

 Testing Plan